 5. Creating maps in paint programs

-It's possible to draw a map in any paint program and import it into this project.
+It’s possible to draw a map in any paint program and import it into this project.
 The resolution of the image will determine the map size: a 45 by 50 picture will be a 45 by 50 map.
 Black tiles will be interpreted as wall tiles, everything else will be interpreted as floor tiles.
-Save the image using a lossless format (I recommend PNG), and make sure "_map" is in the name. e.g. "CaveTest_map.png".
-This will allow the custom asset processor to intercept the import process and configure the texture so you don't have to mess with any of the settings.
+Save the image using a lossless format (I recommend PNG), and ensure “_map” is in the name. e.g. “CaveTest_map.png”.
+This will allow the custom asset processor to intercept the import process and configure the texture automatically.

 Drag the file into your project, create an instance of the static map holder module (use the Assets/Create menu) and place the imported texture into the slot in the map holder.
 The module can now be used in the generator to render the drawn map as a 3D cave.